 Durie Hill is a steep hill across the river from Whanganui.

 Back in 1910, a public transit system was needed to develop the Durie Hill suburb.
 It was too steep for a cable car.
 The solution opened in 1919.
-It’s a heritage-listed 213m tunnel leading from the riverfront into the hill and a 66m elevator up to the top.
+It’s a heritage-listed 213m tunnel from the riverfront into the hill and a 66m elevator up to the top.

 Walking through the Durie Hill tunnel to the elevator